algorand/pyteal/docs/state.rst

 To create a box, use :any:`App.box_create`, or :any:`App.box_put` method.

+:any:`App.box_create` makes a box with a specified name and byte length.
-For :any:`App.box_create`, the first argument is the box name, and the second argument is the byte size to be allocated.
+The first argument is the box name, and the second argument is the byte size to be allocated.

 For example: